-When Jim Sokolove founded Sokolove Law in 1979, his goal was to help people get the justice and compensation they deserve.
+Jim Sokolove founded Sokolove Law in Boston in 1979, and his goal was to help people get the justice and compensation they deserve.
 It was Jim’s vision and determination that built Sokolove Law into the nationwide firm it is today.

 We help people from all walks of life, regardless of race, gender, or economic status, pursue personal injury claims.
 We provide a team of attorneys, paralegals, and case managers to clients at no upfront cost.